CoraLibre/CoraLibre-android/README.md

 tracks the `master` branch of the upstream repository, because that branch contains the most stable code and is presumably always be tested for release by SAP.

-Upstream merges will be merged by @BjoernPetersen shortly after new non-RC releases are published in the [corona-warn-app/cwa-app-android repo](https://github.com/corona-warn-app/cwa-app-android).
+Upstream merges will be merged after new non-RC releases are published in the [corona-warn-app/cwa-app-android repo](https://github.com/corona-warn-app/cwa-app-android).

 ### Merge checklist